Impact of Diagnostic Stewardship on Patient Outcomes & Hospital Outcomes

 Description

-Diagnostic stewardship involves optimizing the use of diagnostic tests.
 Diagnostic stewardship interventions can have significant impacts on patient care, healthcare costs, and hospital operations.
-As DSPs evolve, emerging trends include incorporating artificial intelligence and machine learning algorithms to enhance decision-making, expanding programs beyond traditional hospital settings to outpatient and community-based care, and increased focus on diagnostic stewardship's role in combating antimicrobial resistance and managing emerging infectious diseases.
-This session will highlight some of the fundamental principles of diagnostic stewardship and summarize the literature supporting its impact on patient and hospital outcomes.
+As DSPs evolve, new trends are reshaping the field—from using artificial intelligence and machine learning to support decision-making, to expanding stewardship beyond hospital walls into outpatient and community care.
+This session will focus on some of the fundamental principles of diagnostic stewardship and highlight evidence from the literature on its impact at both the patient and hospital level.

 Target Audience